cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 We store the `ConsumerChainRecord`s using the `consumerID` as their key.
 The `owner_address` of a consumer chain corresponds to the address that issued the `MsgLaunchConsumerChain` (see later).
 The `owner_address` can be updated by issuing a `MsgUpdateConsumerChain` (see later).
-Note that we create a `ConsumerChainRecord` when a `ConsumerAdditionProposal` successfully passes as well.
+Note that we create a `ConsumerChainRecord` at the _launched_ phase of a consumer chain.

 ### New Messages
 In what follows, we describe the new messages that Permissionless ICS introduces and on how those can be used.
 We then, describe how we can utilize those messages with our existing codebase.

 #### Launch a Consumer Chain
-To prepare a consumer chain for launch, we issue a `MsgPrepareLaunchConsumerChain` message that is as follows:
+To prepare a consumer chain for launch, we issue a `MsgLaunchConsumerChain` message that is as follows:

 ```protobuf
 message MsgLaunchConsumerChain {